How to photograph the Aurora Borealis in Scotland

 These “dancing lights” are caused by solar wind from the sun sending charged particles towards the Earth.
 They react with our atmosphere and magnetic field causing it to emit beautiful lights in a variety of colours.

-Scotland is not the best place to view the Aurora Borealis but on rare occasions, we do get a Scottish light show worthy of mention.
+Scotland is not the best place to view the Aurora Borealis (try the North Pole instead!) but on rare occasions, we do get a Scottish light show worthy of mention.
+Scotland is actually on the same latitude as Norway and Alaska so there is a good chance of a decent show!
 Most of the time we only see a faint milky band in the northern night sky, but other times you can see green and red shimmering lights.
 One display looked like an enormous heartbeat, pulsing in the sky.
 In this article, I'd like to offer some advice, tips and information on how to photograph the northern lights.

 Where is best to photograph the Northern Lights in Scotland?

 To photograph the Aurora Borealis in Scotland, the further north you are, the more chance you have of seeing the lights.
-Places like Orkney, Shetland and Caithness (Wick would be ideal) are much better regions than locations in the central belt such as Perth and Edinburgh, although some photographers have snapped the Northern Lights from Calton Hill.
-The western Scottish Isles such as Harris and the Isle of Skye would be good locations too with their nice dark skies.
+Places like Orkney, Shetland Islands and Caithness (north of Wick would be ideal) are much better regions than locations in the central belt such as Perth and Edinburgh, although some photographers have snapped the Northern Lights from Calton Hill over the capital city.
+The western Scottish Isles / Outer Hebrides such as Harris and the Isle of Skye would be good locations too with their nice dark skies.
+The west coast would also have fantastic foregrounds like the Old Man of Storr.
 Aberdeen is not ideal for the light pollution and being on the east coast you don't have a great angle to take north facing shots from the beach.

-In the southern areas of the UK such as England and Wales, it will be very difficult to view the Northern Lights.
+In the southern areas of the UK such as England and Wales, it will be very difficult to see the Northern Lights.

-I am based on the Moray coast in the north east and have seen fantastic displays around 4 or 5 times in 30 years, so they are rare, but you will never forget seeing them.
+I am based on the Moray coast in northeast Scotland and have seen fantastic displays around 4 or 5 times in 30 years, so they are rare, but you will never forget seeing them.
+The Moray Coast is a good place to photograph the Northern Lights as the beach faces north and gives great coastal foregrounds for your photos.

 Light pollution / street lights